Rapper A$AP Rocky Charged With Assault In Sweden

 "We don't want to fight you," Rocky says in the video.
 "We're not trying to go to jail."

-After the rapper's arrest in early July, Kardashian took the lead among a group of celebrities that rallied to his defense.
+After the rapper's arrest in early July, Kardashian took the lead among a group of celebrities who rallied to his defense.

 Kardashian tweeted last week her thanks for the Trump administration's help "with efforts to Free ASAP Rocky & his two friends."